LAW 458 : Legal Ethics

 4. The wider responsibilities of lawyers in the community.

-• What is the ethical threshold that law graduates need to meet in order to enter the legal profession?
+• What is the ethical threshold that law graduates must meet in order to enter the legal profession?

-• What is appropriate ethical behaviour by lawyers towards their clients, opposing parties, other lawyers and judges?
+• What is appropriate ethical behaviour by lawyers towards others including their clients, opposing parties, other lawyers and judges?

 • What is the disciplinary process for lawyers who breach their ethical obligations?

-• Do lawyers have wider ethical obligations to the New Zealand public to facilitate access to justice?
+• What wider ethical obligations do lawyers have to the New Zealand public to facilitate access to justice?

-• What are the fundamental ethical issues facing the legal profession that have arisen in recent years and how are these being addressed?
+• What are significant ethical issues facing the legal profession that have arisen in recent years and how are these being addressed?

 Course Requirements